Why go camping?

 Doors.
 This is where you enter and exit a tent.
 Every tent is going to have one door, and some have two.
 If you have a smaller tent where floorspace and headroom is at a premium, a second door becomes even more of a benefit because it’s a real pain to be crawling over people in order to get out of the tent to use the bathroom.
 A seemingly minor detail of the door to consider is how it zips to open and close.
 I once had a tent that zipped open only from the top, meaning I had to essentially unzip it all the way to enter or exit the tent, or even to place an item outside the tent.
 This was mildly annoying all the time, but it was pure hell in mosquito country!
 I prefer a tent door that zips open from the bottom.

 Vestibule.
 Aw, vestibule envy.
 It’s a very real affliction among campers who don’t own premium tents by manufacturers like Hilleberg and Exped.
 The vestibule is the covered or even fully-enclosed area just outside the tent itself, usually outside the main door.
 Vestibules are sheltered by the rain fly when it’s staked out.
 Some tent vestibules are only big enough to store your hiking boots and keep them dry from the rain.
-Others are big enough to sit in, shelter your backpacks, or even shelter your golden retriever.
-We’re getting a dog in the near future, and so a generous vestibule is on my “must have” list for our next car camping tent.
+Others are big enough to sit in, shelter your backpacks, or even shelter your labrador retriever.
 Fortunately, many tent manufacturers are following in the footsteps of Hilleberg.
 Just check out this REI family-sized car camping tent when joined with a tech garage.
 Vestibules are a thing.

 Pockets and a Gear Loft.
 Where will you stow your keys, wallet, headlamp and water bottle when in your tent?
 Internal mesh pockets are key to keeping things handy and organized, and the more the merrier as far as I’m concerned.
 Some tents also come with what’s called a “gear loft” which is this mesh shelf thing that is part of the ceiling, creating a nice flat space to store things that don’t fit in the side pockets.
 Some gear lofts are removable.